Oregon occupation leader rejects sheriff's bid to end standoff

-BURNS, Ore.
-(Reuters) - The leader of a group of armed protesters occupying the headquarters of a U.S. wildlife refuge in rural southeastern Oregon on Thursday rejected a sheriff’s offer of passage out of the state to end the standoff.
+MALHEUR NATIONAL WILDLIFE REFUGE, Ore.
+(Reuters) - The leader of a group of armed protesters occupying the headquarters of a federal wildlife refuge in southeastern Oregon met briefly with a local sheriff on Thursday but rejected the lawman’s offer of safe passage out of the state to end the standoff.

-During a meeting at a neutral site, Harney County Sheriff David Ward offered to escort Ammon Bundy and his group of occupiers out of Oregon, but Bundy declined.

-Bundy met the sheriff on a roadside after leaving the compound with other occupiers in two vehicles.

-Following the brief meeting, Bundy told reporters that he would consider Ward’s position, but the sheriff had not addressed their grievances.
-“We always consider what people say,” Bundy said.
+Ammon Bundy and other occupiers left the Malheur National Wildlife Refuge in two vehicles and traveled to a neutral location along a remote Oregon roadside to meet for about five minutes with Harney County Sheriff David Ward.

+During that meeting, which was attended by two Reuters reporters, Ward told Bundy that he was seeking a peaceful resolution to the nearly week-long standoff and offered to escort the occupiers out of Oregon.

+“We plan on staying,” Bundy told reporters following a meeting.
+“I‘m not afraid to go out of state.
+I don’t need an escort.”

+The sheriff’s office later said in a tweet that Ward had plans to meet with Bundy again on Friday.

-The takeover that began on Saturday at the headquarters of the Malheur National Wildlife Refuge, about 30 miles (48 km) south of the small town of Burns, is the latest incident in the so-called Sagebrush Rebellion, a decades-old conflict over federal control of land and resources in the U.S. West.
+The takeover that began on Saturday at the headquarters of the refuge, about 30 miles (48 km) south of the small town of Burns, is the latest incident in the so-called Sagebrush Rebellion, a decades-old conflict over federal control of land and resources in the U.S. West.

 The move followed a demonstration in support of two local ranchers, Dwight Hammond Jr. and his son Steven, who were returned to prison earlier this week for setting fires that spread to federal land.